georgeonalo/Architecting-3-Tier-Architecture-on-AWS/README.md

 * Access to command line, I will be using Windows powershell

 ## Step 1
 First I will create a VPC.
 To do this navigate to VPC > Your VPCs > Create VPC.
 Now here we have a really fun tool where we can create a VPC with subnets and everything else we will need to create the bones of our 3 tier architecture.
-Click on VPC, subnets, etc. Then you can name your VPC and have it auto generate name tags for all of the resources associated with it.
+Click on VPC, and more.
+Then you can name your VPC and have it auto generate name tags for all of the resources associated with it.

 ![image](https://user-images.githubusercontent.com/115881685/218316845-7f797df7-b607-4330-9b4c-6755e373cda0.png)